IBM/openshift101/workshop/exercise-4/README.md

 Before we can setup autoscaling for our pods, we first need to set resource limits on the pods running in our cluster.
 Limits allows you to choose the minimum and maximum CPU and memory usage for a pod.

+Switch back to the `Application Console` view and select your project.
 Navigate to `Applications > Deployments`, then choose your deployment.
 Then, choose `Actions > Edit Resource Limits`.

 ![Add Resource Limits](../.gitbook/assets/edit-resource-limit-step.png)